-Employee's Signature: D ate
+Employee's Signature: Date Employee's Signature.
+Datc

 Note: This policy is similar to Policy 3.28F.
 If you change this policy, review 3.28F at the same time to ensure applicable consistency between the two.

 8.23-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE